enkidevs/curriculum/Web/HTML/web-introduction/html-defined.md

 ???

 * content: images, text, links & containers
-* styles for images, text, links & containers
+* styles: for images, text, links & containers
 * interactivity: links, animations, and forms
 * hosting: organization of code for live web pages

 ---
 ## Quiz

+headline: How well do you know the basics of HTML?

+question: |
 What does HTML provide in a web page?

-???

-* Content
-* Styling for Content
+answer:
+- Content such as text, images, & links.
+- Styling for such content as text, images, & links.
-* Interactive elements of the page
+- Interactive elements of the page.
-* Web hosting
+- Web hosting.